 Factors to include:

-- listing all non-writing activities needed to complete the document and setting appropriate deadlines for each activity
+- Listing all non-writing activities needed to complete the document and setting appropriate deadlines for each.

-- outlining all resources needed for all writing and non-writing activities
+- Listing all resources needed for all writing and non-writing activities,

 Part Two.
 Summary of document content & structure